 911EDA is ITAR Compliant

 911EDA, Inc. is ITAR (International Traffic and Arms Regulations) compliant.
 We adhere to all guidelines presented by ITAR.
-All PCB design services are completed in the United States by US Citizens.
+This means that US citizens complete all PCB design services in the United States.
 We do not send any projects offshore.

 Being ITAR registered, 911EDA can provide PCB design services for sensitive government, military, and defense applications.